Barr Appears To Be Submitting Mueller Report Without Giving White House Opportunity To Redact

 As Attorney General William Barr works with Robert Mueller to redact Mueller’s report on the investigation into Russian meddling in the 2016 election, it appears that the report could be delivered without the expected step of allowing the White House to review and redact portions due to executive privilege, The Inquirer reports.
-While it was first widely presumed that the Trump Administration would have an opportunity to review the report and redact portions as desired, Barr has since indicated to Congress that it will not happen in that way.
+While it was first widely presumed that the Trump administration would have an opportunity to review the report and redact portions as desired, Barr has since indicated to Congress that it will not happen in that way.

 Although Barr has indicated that executive privilege would likely apply to portions of the report, it seems that his intent is to redact such information personally, if at all, rather than deferring to the White House to do so.
 The approach was detailed in a letter to lawmakers.